 To make it easy for you, here are the seven best swimming beaches in Cabo.

 #1 – Santa Maria: Best swimming beach in Cabo

 Topping the list of best swimming beaches in Cabo is Santa Maria Beach.
-To begin, this protected marine area is a tranquil place and relatively secluded.
+To begin with, this protected marine area is a tranquil place and relatively secluded.
 And, it makes an excellent spot for swimming and snorkeling.
 So, you may make a few “marine friends” during your swim!
 Finally, Santa Maria Beach was awarded the international Blue Flag certification, which signifies the highest-possible environmental and water-quality standards.
-That means you can expect to find both life guards and sanitation services there.
+That means you can expect to find both lifeguards and sanitation services there.